NicoleNG18/FoodDelivery/README.md

 - Manually set up workers are two - with usernames "workerOne" and "workerTwo"
 - Only view the menu
 - View all orders' history and finish or cancel orders
-- View its personal information and edit username
+- View its personal information and edit names

 USER functionalities:

-- Manually set up workers are two - with usernames "workerOne" and "workerTwo"
+- Manually set up plain users are two - with usernames "nikol" and "ivan"
 - Add products to the cart
 - Remove products from the cart
 - Make orders
 - View its own orders' history and orders' details
 - View its own cart
-- View its own personal information and edit username
+- View its own personal information and edit names
 - View contact form and submit some message